AbigailBeneduce/CypressDocumentation/README.md

 ## Additional Resources

 Test Automation University has a small course with videos on Cypress [here](https://testautomationu.applitools.com/cypress-getting-started/chapter8.html).
+A more advanced course of theirs can be found [here](https://testautomationu.applitools.com/cypress-advanced/)

 Cypress blog and community can be found [here](https://www.cypress.io/blog/category/Community).